-I often get asked what my life looks like since becoming a Health Coach, so each month, I dedicate a post to what my schedule actually looks like.
+I often get asked what my life looks like since becoming a Health Coach, so each month, I dedicate a post to what my schedule actually looks like behind the scenes.
 February was a whirlwind, from a trip to speak on Capitol Hill, to boxing with Dr. Oz, to dinner in the desert of Dubai.

 Goodbye Aunt Laine

 February started off on a somber note for me – On February 2, we laid my aunt to rest, one day shy of her 69th birthday, due to cancer.
 She had been battling it for 7 years, and while it’s comforting to know she’s no longer suffering, its sad that she was taken from us so soon.